wilhelm-murdoch/go-collection/README.md

 * `func (c *Collection[T]) Contains(item T) (found bool)` [#](collection.go#L65)
 * `collection.go:65:73` [#](collection.go#L65-L73)

 Contains returns true if an item is present in the current collection.
-Thismethod makes use of `reflect.DeepEqual` to ensure an absolute match.
-If youwish to check by a specific field within a slice of objects, use`collection.ContainsBy` instead.
+This method makes use of `reflect.DeepEqual` to ensure an absolute match.
+If you wish to check by a specific field within a slice of objects, use `collection.ContainsBy` instead.

 ```go
 package main